 Really?
 Performance analysis and appraisal are both rearward facing activities.
 How does looking backward only ("the only way...") help if you want to go forward?
 Bob Garratt's book, The Fish Rots from the Head, tells us most of what we need to know.
 Culture starts at the top, in the boardroom, and it pervades outwards from there.
 If boards expect to influence the achievement of company performance outcomes, they need to engender a company-wide culture and wrestle directly with strategy (which is "the art of command" after all).
 So, let's leave cute terms like "corporate governance culture" where they belong—on the cutting room floor.

 Over the past few years, I have read many articles propounding the benefits of diversity in the corporate boardroom.
-Much research has been conducted, by many well-regarded scholars and consultancy firms, and some great results have been achieved.
+Much research has been conducted by well-regarded scholars and consultancy firms, and some great results have been achieved.
 Many correlations between a diversity variable (gender, race, religion, socio-economic, other) and some aspect of board or company performance have been identified.
 However, most of the articles also claim—either directly, or, more often, tacitly—that improved outcomes occur because the board is diverse.

-To say that company performance improves because there is a woman on the board (for example) is akin to claiming that red cars go faster simply because they are red.
-Such claims stretch reality a bit far.
+To say that company performance improves because there is a woman on the board (for example) is akin to claiming that red cars go faster because they are red.
+Such claims stretch things a bit far.
 They are also patronising to women.
 There is a world of difference between a correlation and causality.
 The debate needs to move from talking about the correlation between diversity and performance (most but not all research supports this linkage), to investigating why and how diversity is helpful to improved performance.

 I've been on vacation this week, in Perth, Western Australia, with my wife.
 One of the things that we enjoy while away is to read newspapers that we wouldn't normally see at home, especially the local newspaper.
 This routine gives us a different perspective on what's going on in the world at large, which serves to broaden our horizons.
 I try to get my hands on a print copy of the The Australian when in Australia, and often read online versions of the New York Times and The Times as well.